trueos/pcbsd/src-qt5/docs/introduction.rst

 * :ref:`PersonaCrypt` devices can be intialized and managed from :menuselection:`Control Panel --> User Manager --> Advanced Mode`.

 * IPFW is now the default firewall. :ref:`Firewall Manager` has been redesigned to use IPFW and its UI has been simplified to make it easier to use.

+* The "Scrub schedule" screen has been added to the :ref:`Life Preserver` setup wizard.

 .. index:: Linux
 .. _PC-BSD® for Linux Users: